soundpress/RulesOfNYC/docs/c20/index.rst

    (3) Weekly Limit.
-A Driver must not transport any Passenger(s) for hire for more than 60 hours in total in a calendar week.
+A Driver must not transport any Passenger(s) for hire for more than 60 hours in total in any seven-day period that begins on Monday and ends on Sunday.